configcat/docs/website/docs/targeting/targeting-overview.md

 To make sure that the new feature is working as expected before releasing it to everyone, we initially want to make the feature available to the employees and to `20%` of the customers only.

 #### Solution
-Let's create a feature flag called `Enable Park Weather Info` with a Targeting Rule that matches everyone at Whisker Co. and Percentage Options of `20%` `ON` and `80%` `OFF`.
+Let's create a feature flag called `Enable Park Weather Info` with a Targeting Rule that matches the employees at Whisker Co. and Percentage Options set to `20%` `ON` and `80%` `OFF` for the rest of the users (i.e. for the customers).

 Here is what such a feature flag looks like on the Dashboard:
 ![Phased rollout Example](../../static/assets/targeting/targeting-overview/phased-rollout.jpg)